shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 # How do we teach this?

-- How do we communicate the ranking formula (and possible changes) to crate users and crate authors?
-  - A tool for crate authors to see why their crate is ranked the way it is and what they could do to change it.
+A criticism we anticipate and that would be totally fair is that this formula is too complex.
+If we go with this formula, we think it's important to make available a clear explanation of why a crate has the score it does, for transparency to both crate users and crate authors.
+[Ruby toolbox][ruby] has a great example of what we'd like to provide.

+[ruby]: [#ruby-toolbox]

+A possible benefit of having multiple measures influence the ranking is making it less likely that crate owners will go to the effort of gaming the formula in order to have a higher ranking.

 # Drawbacks
 [drawbacks]: #drawbacks